Magnitus-/exec-sql/README.md

 - directory: Directory to execute the SQL files from.
 Needs to be a valid path to the directory.
 - callback: Callback to be executed once the execution of the SQL files has completed.
 An error will be passed as its sole argument if any.

+#### Return value

+A promise will be returned if a callback is not passed as the second argument, else nothing will be returned.

 ## Example